2020 Minnesota Golden Gophers football team

+Big Ten preseason poll

+The Big Ten preseason media prediction poll was released on July 31, 2020.
+The Golden Gophers were predicted to finish second in the Big Ten West.

 Schedule

 Minnesota had games scheduled against Florida Atlantic, Tennessee Tech, and BYU, but canceled these games on July 9 due to the Big Ten Conference's decision to play a conference-only schedule due to the COVID-19 pandemic.